-Teachers — Maybe you really enjoy art (and you obviously already know how to teach!).
-But finding the time to compile appropriate art history resources can be challenging.
+Teachers — Maybe you really enjoy art, and you obviously already know how to teach.
+However, finding the time to compile appropriate art history resources can be challenging.
 Now, with The Master and His Apprentices, you only have to monitor class discussions and grade papers/exams.
 Everything else, including class discussion questions and answers, comes in an easy-to-follow week-by-week format.

 So go ahead and check teaching an art history class off of your “someday list.”

 Your students will thank you.